 9 Things Every Newbie Should Know About Cocktail Making

-Cocktail making is an art form, there is no doubt about that.
+Cocktail making is an art form; there is no doubt about that.
 However, even if you are a complete beginner, there are a few shortcuts you can take to level up fairly quickly—paint by numbers, if you will.

 1. Get a few nice ingredients to play with

-For cocktail beginners, we’d recommend starting with high-quality vodka and a great gin as this will allow you to make a variety of classic drinks.
-As you experiment more, add some bourbon or rum
+For cocktail beginners, we’d recommend starting with high-quality vodka (opens in new window) and a great gin (opens in new window) as this will allow you to make a variety of classic drinks.
+As you experiment more, add some bourbon (opens in new window) or rum (opens in new window).

 For mixers, we’d suggest having a few effervescent options like club soda, sparkling water, and ginger beer, as well as fruit juices like cranberry and orange.
 Add simple syrup, fresh lemons, limes, and ice, and you’ll be ready to create a variety of tasty drinks already.